JoAnnP38/Pedantic/README.md

         perft    Run a standard Perft test.
         label    Pre-process and label PGN data.
-        learn    Optimize evaluation function using training data. weights  Manipulate the weight database.
+        learn    Optimize evaluation function using training data. weights  Display the default weights used by evaluation.

     Description:
         Start the pedantic application in UCI mode.